jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 a good intuition, but unfortunately the average distance for Atlanta and Karachi is 1% higher.
-Moving to Karachi makes you slightly closer to places like Jakarta, but it also makes you slightly farther away from places like Kinshasa and Essen and the trade off is just barely not worth it.{% fn_ref 3 %}
+Moving to Karachi makes you slightly closer to places like Jakarta, but it also makes you slightly farther away from places like Kinshasa and Essen and the trade off is just barely not worth it.[^3]

 <img src="/pictures/pandemicMap2.jpg" alt="Two centers" height="250px" width="500px"/>